 Airspace

 NAV CANADA is the air navigation service provider for all of Canada.
-NAV CANADA designs and publishes flight paths and procedures according to standards set by Transport Canada and the International Civil Aviation Organization (ICAO) to ensure safe and efficient movement of aircraft.
+Their role is to provide air traffic control services and operate and maintain air navigation aids and equipment to ensure safe and efficient movement of aircraft.
+They are also responsible for designing and publishing flight paths and procedures according to standards set by Transport Canada and the International Civil Aviation Organization (ICAO) to ensure safe and efficient movement of aircraft.

 Airspace around YVR